Sergio0694/ComputeSharp/README.md

 ## Capturing variables

 If the shader in C# is capturing some local variable, those will be automatically copied over to the GPU, so that the HLSL shader will be able to access them just like you'd expect.
 Additionally, **ComputeSharp** can also resolve static fields being used in a shader.
-Of course, the captured variables need to be convertible to valid HLSL types: either scalar types (`int`, `uint`, `float`, etc.) or known HLSL structs (eg. `Vector3`).
+The captured variables need to be convertible to valid HLSL types: either scalar types (`int`, `uint`, `float`, etc.) or known HLSL structs (eg. `Vector3`).
 Here is a list of the variable types currently supported by the library:

 ✅ Local scalar types: `bool`, `int`, `uint`, `float`, `double`